zandaqo/structurae/doc/API.md

 <a name="ArrayView+size"></a>

 ### arrayView.size : <code>number</code>
-Returns the amount of available bits in the array.
+Returns the amount of available objects in the array.

 **Kind**: instance property of [<code>ArrayView</code>](#ArrayView)
 <a name="ArrayView+get"></a>

 ### arrayView.get(index) ⇒ [<code>ObjectView</code>](#ObjectView)
+Returns an object at a given index.

 **Kind**: instance method of [<code>ArrayView</code>](#ArrayView)
 **Overrides**: [<code>get</code>](#ObjectView+get)